erikbwu/flskinner/README.md

 * You ***MUST*** launch FL studio using the tool, or else it will not apply the skin. **This does not modify your FL studio files in any way.**
 * Feel free to join our [Discord](https://discord.gg/4N3EZqa) for help.

+*The configuration files are located in `%AppData%/flskinner`.
+Feel free to make your own skins, they are simply JSON files with color replacements.*

 ### Caveats

 * You must launch FL studio using the flskinner UI.